oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### Type Definition within fields
 A specific type (e.g., an email address) may be defined anonymously within a field of a structure definition, or it may be defined in a separate named type that can be used in one or more structures.
-Expansion converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
+* Expansion MUST convert all anonymous type definitions to explicit named types and exclude all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
 #### Field Multiplicity
 Fields may be defined to have multiple values of the same type.
 Expansion converts each field that can have more than one value to an explicit ArrayOf type.
-The minimum and maximum cardinality (minc and maxc) field options ([Table 3-4](#table-3-4-field-options)) are moved from FieldOptions to the minimum and maximum length (minv and maxv) TypeOptions of the new ArrayOf type.
+The minimum and maximum cardinality (minc and maxc) field options ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum length (minv and maxv) TypeOptions of the new ArrayOf type.
 The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
 #### Derived Enumerations
-A type defined with the *enum* option generates an anonymous Enumerated type whose fields are the ID and Name values of the the referenced type.
-Expansion explicitly creates a new Enumerated type definition and removes the *enum* option.
+An Enumerated type defined with the *enum* option has fields copied from the type referenced by BaseType instead of listed in the definition.
+* Expansion MUST remove *enum* from Type Options and add fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.

+A type reference in the form of an Enum() function is converted to the name of an explicit Enumerated type derived from the referenced type.
+* Expansion MUST reference an explicit Enumerated type if it exists, otherwise it MUST create an explicit Enumerated type.
+Expansion MUST then replace the type reference with the name of the explicit Enumerated type.

+Example:

+    Pixel = Array {
+        1 red   Integer,
+        2 green Integer,
+        3 blue  Integer
+    }
+    Channel = Enumerated(Enum(Pixel))
+    ChannelMask = ArrayOf(Enum(Pixel))

+Expansion replaces the references with:

+    Channel = Enumerated {
+        1 red,
+        2 green,
+        3 blue
+    }
+    ChannelMask = ArrayOf(Channel)

 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
 Expansion removes the MapOf type definition ahd creates a Map type with keys from the Enumerated type.
 This is the complementary operation to derived